Hacker0x01/docs.hackerone.com/docs/changelog/2022/march.md

 We released fixes and performance optimizations to ensure consistent data between the Statistics page and the [Submissions and Bounty dashboard.](/programs/submissions-bounty-dashboard.html)

 ### Team Member Eligibility
 [Team member eligibility settings](./programs/team-member-eligibility.html) allow you to configure a list of email domains that are eligible to join your program.
 These settings will allow or block a user when accepting an invitation, but will not affect any users that are already a member of the program.
-You can set team member eligibility regardless of saml usage.
+You can set team member eligibility regardless of SAML usage.